timchenggu123/FlashMemorizeDroid/README.md

 This is the android version of the desktop app FlashMemorize!

-The app is still WIP so I have not uploaded any release apk yet, so you will have to build your own apk using android studio...
+The app is still WIP so I have not uploaded any release apk yet.
+You will have to build your own apk using Android Studio for the time being...

-Hopefull an official version will be released soon in the future!
+Hopefully an official version will be released soon in the future!